-Arena Birmingham, formerly The Barclaycard Arena, is one of the busiest, large-scale indoor sporting and entertainment venues in the world and accommodates everything from music, sport and comedy, to family entertainment and live theatre.
+Arena Birmingham, is one of the busiest, large-scale indoor sporting and entertainment venues in the world and accommodates everything from music, sport and comedy, to family entertainment and live theatre.
 Each year, the venue hosts over 100 live events and welcomes half a million visitors through its doors.
 As a multi-purpose venue, it is extremely flexible and the Arena’s capacity can range from a maximum of 15,800 down to 2,464 for more intimate events.

 Situated in the heart of the UK, Arena Birmingham is a top choice for music stars and has hosted world class acts including One Direction, Nicki Minaj, Michael Bublé, Queen and Madonna.
 In addition, it welcomes a variety of family entertainment events from Disney On Ice and Walking With Dinosaurs, to Strictly Come Dancing and Cirque du Soleil, as well as some of the UK’s top comedians including Michael McIntyre and Lee Evans.

 Added to this, more than 30 different sports have taken place at the Arena in its 23 year history, and the venue has hosted more World Championship sports events than any other arena in Europe including the World Trampolining and Tumbling Championships, BMX World Championships and the IAAF World Indoor Athletics Championships.

 Other sporting spectaculars held at the event include the BBL Cup Final, International Netball, Grand Prix Athletics, IBF Boxing and the Yonex All England Badminton Championships.